brandonjabr/OSLight/README.md

 # OSLight
 A bare-bones client for OSRS.
-Written in JAVA, so it works for all major platforms (Windows, Mac OSX, Linux)
+Written in Java, so it works for all major platforms (Windows, Mac OSX, Linux)

 #Download/Installation
 Simply run the included OSLight.jar Java client.
 All Java compatible platforms are supported.